-4.2.4 If a parking space is provided in front of a garage, it needs to be big enough to accommodate a car without overhanging the public footpath or road, taking account of larger cars (as described in section 4).
+3.2.5 If a parking space is provided in front of a garage, it needs to be big enough to accommodate a car without overhanging the public footpath or road, taking account of larger cars (as described in section 4).
 If it is not the intention that an area in front of a garage is a parking space, it should not be big enough to encourage attempts at parking.
 Below is a photograph of such at situation at a development in Four Marks.

-- 4.2.5 Avoidance of the prevalence of any single type of parking layout in a major development proposal can assist with overall visual appearance and encourage the use of parking spaces, rather than ad hoc parking for example on pavements for ease of access to properties.
-Laybys, and identified on street parking spaces, can help provide a variety of parking spaces, with the added benefit that identified on street parking can help slow traffic. - 4.2.6 The layout and design of car parks should also consider 'Secured by Design' an initiative to reduce crime and maximise personal safety: http://www.securedbydesign.com/.
-Crime prevention is discussed later in this chapter.
+3.2.6 Avoidance of the prevalence of any single type of parking layout in a major development proposal can assist with overall visual appearance and encourage the use of parking spaces, rather than ad hoc parking for example on pavements for ease of access to properties.
+Laybys, and identified on street parking spaces, can help provide a variety of parking spaces, with the added benefit that identified on street parking can help slow traffic.